 Download the complete policy and application for use of the meeting rooms here.

 Download an editable PDF here, in which you can fill out the form on your computer before printing it to then sign by hand.
-(If you have a scanner, you may scan the signed printout and then email it.
+(You must download the PDF before you can fill out the editable fields.
+If you have a scanner, you may scan the signed printout and then email it.
 Otherwise, please deliver in person or send via fax or mail.
 Contact details are provided on the form.)

 Some highlights of the meeting room policy include:

 The meeting rooms can only be used by governmental, educational, community, and non-profit organizations that serve the New Brunswick community.
 The use of the room is not intended for individuals.

 No organization may schedule the use of the meeting room for more than 36 hours per year including meetings canceled or rescheduled by the organization.

 All meetings of non-profit and community organizations must conform with all local, state and federal laws and regulations and must be open to the public.
 Meetings may be restricted to those who meet appropriate and legally acceptable criteria such as age, gender, or medical history but may not exclude non-members of an organization.
 Organizations do not have to permit nonmembers to speak, interrupt, or disrupt their programs and presentations.
 They do have to permit the public to attend, observe, and learn.

 Meetings must be without charge unless the Library Board of Trustees authorizes an admission fee in advance.
 The seeking of donations is prohibited.
 Nothing may be sold on the premises nor may orders for items be taken.

 Meetings, including setup and cleanup time, are held when the Library is open to the public.
 Meetings may not be scheduled to start until 15 minutes after the Library opens and must conclude at least 15 minutes before the Library closes.

 Each organization must clean up the meeting room and return it to the condition in which it was found.